AdobeDocs/workfront.en/help/administration-and-setup/manage-workfront/emails/custom-email-subjects-event-notification.md

 If a user is included in a conversation on the task, issue, template task, or document,&nbsp;an email will generate with the first subject line.
 The subject line contains “referenceObject:name” and the system defines the object and displays the appropriate name in the subject field.
 The email subject line&nbsp;would look similar to this: "Comment on Task 123 on Project ABC."&nbsp;

-If added to a project conversation an email with the second subject will generate.
-Here the subject line contains “topReferenceObject:name” and again `Workfront` identifies which object was referenced and will return that object name instead of “topReferenceObject:name” in the subject.
+If added to a project conversation&nbsp;an email with the second subject will generate.
+Here the subject line contains “topReferenceObject:name” and again Workfront identifies which object was referenced and will return that object name instead of “topReferenceObject:name” in the subject.
 The email subject line would look similar to this: "Comment on Project ABC."

 To edit the email subject lines and add additional fields to either subject lines, see [Customize email subject lines for event notifications](#customizing-subjects) in this article.